-Richard Malone curates ‘Making and Momentum In Conversation with Eileen Gray,’ which opens in the Fench town of Roquebrune-Cap-Martin on 8 July 2021
+Richard Malone curates ‘Making and Momentum In Conversation with Eileen Gray,’ which opened in the French town of Roquebrune-Cap-Martin on 8 July 2021

 Often, when aesthetic oeuvres are analysed or discussed, they are viewed within a range of academic contexts, spanning critical theory and defined genres.
 Take the legacy of visionary multihyphenate artist, architect and furniture designer Eileen Gray.
 To some, her legacy is viewed within the context of modernism and functional, ergonomic design.
 To others, it is analysed through the framework of her male contemporaries, like Corbusier and Walter Gropious.
 Famously, Corbusier defaced Gray’s renowned E1027 seaside villa in Roquebrune-Cap-Martin in France – which she built with her then-partner Jean Badovici in 1929 – painting its walls with unwelcome murals in the late 1930s.

 ‘My conversations about her work were never academic,’ says London-based fashion designer Richard Malone, who was born in the Irish town of Wexford, also Gray’s 1878 birthplace.
 He learnt about Gray from his grandmother Nellie, in conversations verging on folklore or myth.
 ‘For me she was a creative force that can’t be defined by studies,’ he explains.
 ‘She was a very informed female maker, and a radical queer figure.’